Back to All Posts

 Birdwatching.
 Birdwatching allows seniors to enjoy nature, socialize with others, and enhance their mental sharpness.
 Even seniors with mobility limitations can participate.
 Just put out a couple of bird feeders and wait a few days.
 Have a manual and, if you want, binoculars on hand to learn about and enjoy your new visitors.

 Pets.
 It has been shown that taking care of a pet encourages their owners to take better care of themselves.
-For example, the American Heart Association states that studies have found that dog owners have better results after a major health event.
+For example, the American Heart Association states that studies have found that dog owners recover better after a major health event.
 Pet owners also are active more frequently and have less stress.
-Try to select a pet with an even temperament that’s not physically overwhelming to handle, and enjoy the companionship!
+Try to select a pet with an even temperament that’s not physically overwhelming to handle and enjoy the companionship!

 Arts and crafts.
 These activities keep the mind stimulated and the arms, hands and fingers nimble and active.
 In the process of creation, there is a sense of accomplishment.
 Painting or drawing, quilting, knitting, collage-making, scrapbooking, or completing a photo album are fun activities for seniors that can be shared with family members and friends.